meagon/saltpad/docs/installation/index.md

 Salt-api leverage the [external auth](https://docs.saltstack.com/en/latest/topics/eauth/access_control.html) system to authenticate and allow users to run commands against the salt-master.

-A full-access access for user `bob` might looks like:
+A full-access access for user `bob` might look like:

 ```yaml
 external_auth: